Our Services

 Helpful Resources

-True intestinal parasite infections require precise diagnosis through medical history, stool microscopy or antigen tests, and blood work with targeted prescription antiparasitics like albendazole, praziquantel or metronidazole rather than unproven detox regimens.
+Intestinal parasite infections require accurate diagnosis through a detailed medical history, stool microscopy or antigen testing, and blood work, followed by targeted prescription antiparasitics such as albendazole, praziquantel, or metronidazole—not unproven "detox" or cleanse regimens.

-This guide also debunks common parasite myths, explains why colon cleanses can be harmful, outlines prevention strategies and key warning signs—see below for crucial details that could affect your next steps.
+This guide debunks common parasite myths, explains why colon cleanses can be harmful, and outlines prevention strategies and key warning signs to watch for.

 Intestinal parasites can spark worry, confusion and exposure to misleading "natural" remedies.
 In this guide, we'll separate fact from fiction, explain how physicians diagnose and treat real parasitic infections, and discuss where colon cleansing fits (and doesn't fit) into evidence-based care.